nicksanders/django-js-utils/README.rst

     <script src="{{ STATIC_URL }}js/dutils.js"></script>
     <script src="{{ STATIC_URL }}js/django-urls.js"></script>

+Note: Obtaining the correct dutils.js file should be as simple as running:

+    python manage.py collectstatic

 Usage
 *****
 1. To generate a list of all available urls in the special